What causes the common cold?

 - Every morning make a drink consisting of a cup of warm water mixed with the juice of half a lemon and a spoonful of honey.

 - Amla fruit is known to have a very high vitamin C content and regular use builds up the body's immunity.
 Amalaki capsules or Triphala capsules taken daily rejuvenate and build up the body's defences against illnesses and infections.
-Another well known ayurvedic herb for colds is Vasaka
+Another well known ayurvedic herb for respiratory comfort is Vasaka

-- Chyawanprash is the best known ayurvedic remedy to build immunity and prevent colds.
+- Chyawanprash is the best known ayurvedic remedy to build immunity.
 Made of a 5000 year old formula this remedy contains over 40 herbs in an amla base.
 A tablespoon everyday helps maintain optimum health especially during the winter months

-- If you have a cough, take a spoonful of honey every night.
-It has been found that honey has the same cough suppressing properties as dextromethorphan - the chemical ingredient found in cough medicines to suppress cough.
-While coughing is the body's natural mechanism to remove phlegm, taking honey at night helps to relieve coughing and allow a restful night's sleep
+- If your throat is irritated, take a spoonful of honey every night.
+It has been found that honey has the same properties as dextromethorphan - the chemical ingredient found in cough medicines to suppress cough.
+While coughing is the body's natural mechanism to remove phlegm, taking honey at night helps to provide relief and allow a restful night's sleep

 - Gargle with warm water every day.